odavid/my-bloody-jenkins/README.md

 * ___JENKINS_ENV_HOST_IP_CMD___ - Same as ___JENKINS_ENV_HOST_IP___, but this time a shell command expression to fetch the IP Address.
 In AWS, it is useful to use the EC2 Magic IP: ```JENKINS_ENV_HOST_IP_CMD='curl http://169.254.169.254/latest/meta-data/local-ipv4'```
 * __JENKINS_HTTP_PORT_FOR_SLAVES__ - (Default: 8080) Used together with JENKINS_ENV_HOST_IP to construct the real jenkinsUrl for jnlp slaves.
 * __JENKINS_ENV_USE_SCRIPT_SECURITY__ - false by default, if true, it enables the [Script Security](https://github.com/jenkinsci/job-dsl-plugin/wiki/Script-Security) for dsl scripts
+* __JENKINS_ENV_JENKINS_URL__ - Define the Jenkins root URL in configuration.
+This can be useful when you cannot run the Jenkins master docker container with host network and you need it to be available to slaves
+* __JENKINS_ENV_ADMIN_ADDRESS__ - Define the Jenkins admin email address

 ## Configuration Reference
 The '/etc/jenkins-config.yml' file is divided into main configuration sections.
 Each section is responsible for a specific aspect of jenkins configuration.